 When scientists began tracking birds with radio transmitter tags, they discovered that young forest species, such as the Golden-winged warbler, a species of greatest conservation need, also used mature forests during different parts of the day and during various stages of their life cycle.
 Conversely, birds thought to use mature forests exclusively, such as the Veery and Swainson’s thrush, were found to be using young forest habitat also, and preferred it during the post-fledging period.
 This research has important implications for forest managers and conservationists, who must meet the challenge of providing enough young forest for wildlife.
 Both interior forest-dependent and young forest-dependent species are declining, largely in part to the decline of young forest.
 Scientific management of forests today must focus on providing mixed age classes of forests in the landscape, which will provide a balanced combination of young, old and edge habitats to benefit all our breeding birds.

-The hundred acres of upland aspen stands, purchased along with the wetlands for the North Pikes Creek Wetlands Community Forest, present an opportunity to create early successional forest habitat as part of an overall plan to provide mixed age class stands in close proximity, for breeding and migrating birds.
+The hundred acres of upland aspen stands at North Pikes Creek Wetlands, present an opportunity to create early successional forest habitat as part of an overall plan to provide mixed age class stands in close proximity, for breeding and migrating birds.
 The value of owning the forest is the ability to manage it for a balanced mosaic of forest age classes to benefit birds.
 Early successional forest is useful for breeding birds when it is between 0 and 15 years from regeneration.
 When North Pikes Creek's aspen forests “age-out”, they become a “dead zone,” restricting birds that need young forest to a small amount of edge habitat along the creek and the beaver ponds.
-The Community Forest is a portion of a well-used migratory corridor that cuts across the Bayfield Peninsula, and offers a full-service stopover site for migratory birds.
+The wetlands complex is a portion of a well-used migratory corridor that cuts across the Bayfield Peninsula, and offers a full-service stopover site for migratory birds.
 However, its value as a breeding site continues to diminish with each season as early successional forest matures.
 We must now turn our focus on meeting the challenge of providing enough young forest- as part of a balanced mosaic of forest age classes- for the birds.